Frantic (film): Filming

 Filming took place on location in Paris with exteriors filmed outside Le Grand Hotel in rue Scribe in the 9th arrondissement.
 The hotel's lobby also appeared in the film.
 Filming also took place at the Île aux Cygnes island in the Seine for the Lady Liberty scenes.

 Release

-Frantic was released in the UK on 16 February 1988, with a release of 26 February in the US and a 30 March release in France.
-Also was released on DVD Juny 01, 2004 in Region 1.
+Frantic was released in the UK on February 16, 1988, with a release of February 26 in the US and a March 30 release in France.

-Reception

 Box office

 The film was a disappointment at the box office with a domestic gross of $17,637,950, failing to recoup its production budget.
 However, the film was more successful in other countries such as France where it received 1,293,721 admissions.

 Critical reception

 Although a commercial failure in the US, Frantic was a critical success.
-Review aggregator Rotten Tomatoes reported that 76% of critics gave positive reviews based on a sample of 42 reviews with an average rating of 6.4/10.
+Review aggregator Rotten Tomatoes reported that 77% of critics gave positive reviews based on a sample of 43 reviews with an average rating of 6.4/10.
 The site's consensus simply calls it "A tense, on-point thriller in the vein of Polanski's earlier work".
-Metacritic calculated an average score of 66 out of 100 based on 16 reviews, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+Metacritic calculated an average score of 66 out of 100 based on 16 reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-The film received "two thumbs up" from Gene Siskel and Roger Ebert on their television programme Siskel & Ebert and The Movies.
+The film received "two thumbs up" from Gene Siskel and Roger Ebert on their At the Movies.
 Roger Ebert, in his review, gave the film three out of four stars, saying: "to watch the opening sequences of Frantic is to be reminded of Polanski's talent.
 Here is one of the few modern masters of the thriller and the film noir.
 Frantic is a reminder of how absorbing a good thriller can be."

 Pat Collins of WWOR-TV called it "Polanski's best film ever".
 Desson Howe, of The Washington Post, called the movie "vintage Polanski", with its relentless paranoia, irony, diffident strangers and nutty cameos.
 British film magazine Empire rated the movie three out five, calling it Polanski's most satisfying film since Chinatown, and one of the best traditional thrillers to come down the pike in quite some time.

+Home media

+It was released on DVD on June 1, 2004, in Region 1.

+In popular culture

+The film title, along with Ford, are mentioned in the 1998 Barenaked Ladies' song, "One Week".